Embeddings

 torch.Size([3, 768])

-As we see we obtain a vector of 768 dimensions, that is to say, the embeddings of BERT have 768 dimensions.
-On the other hand we see that it has 3 vectors of embeddings, this is because BERT adds a token at the beginning and another at the end of the sentence, so we are only interested in the middle vector.
+As we can see, we obtain a vector of 768 dimensions, that is, the embeddings of BERT have 768 dimensions.
+On the other hand, we see that it has 3 embedding vectors, this is because BERT adds a token at the beginning and another at the end of the sentence, so we are only interested in the middle vector.

-Let us redo the example in which we check the similarity of the word queen with the result of subtracting the word man from the word king and adding the word woman to the word king.
+Let's redo the example where we check the similarity of the word queen with the result of subtracting the word man from the word king and adding the word woman

 embedding_hombre = feature_extractor("man", return_tensors="pt").squeeze(0)[1]